telerik/kendo-ui-core/docs/web/sortable/overview.md

     </script>
 ```

-#### Sortable widget with radio buttons
+### Radio Buttons

-A sortable with radio buttons and a hint cloned from the sortable element will lose the selected radio if dragged, because the clone will take over the selection.
-To avoid this, clear the name of the radio in the hint:
+A Sortable with radio buttons and a Hint cloned from the Sortable element will lose the selected radio if dragged, because the clone will take over the selection.
+To avoid this, clear the name of the radio in the Hint, as demonstrated in the example below.

+###### Example

 ```html
  <ul id="sortable-basic">